 Tuina bodywork is a very powerful therapeutic modality used at Lakewood Community Acupuncture before an acupuncture session to warm up the channels and energy of the body and make the acupuncture treatment more effective.
 The patient leaves clothing on for the treatment and the acupuncturist works along the meridians of the body through compressions, rolling, plucking, rocking and kneading (similar to shiatsu).
-Patients receive bodywork the first ten minutes of the session to stimulate certain meridians and points.
-Then acupuncture is administered and patients are left to rest an additional 20-50 minutes with the needles in place.
+Patients receive a short bodywork session to stimulate certain meridians and points.
+Then acupuncture is administered and patients are left to rest an additional 30 minutes with the needles in place.
 For those who don't want/need acupuncture, we also offer Tuina Bodywork and Cupping Therapy together.

 Tuina Bodywork Therapy is a traditional Chinese bodywork modality that is its own unique bodywork system dating back thousands of years, from which many modern massage and chiropractic techniques stem from.
 Despite some similarities to western massage, the intent of Tuina Bodywork Therapy is more specifically therapeutic and incorporates theories and diagnosis techniques found in Chinese medicine in conjunction with modern anatomy and physiology.
 Occasionally, liniments and oils are used to increase blood circulation and healing, as well as other therapies like cupping and guasha.